-Students intending to enroll in online classes are required to complete a Distance Education Readiness Assessment to confirm their aptitude for distance education.
-This assessment includes questions designed to determine students' familiarity with the required technology, their self-motivation, and their timemanagement skills.
+Students intending to enroll in online classes are required to complete an OLRSC. to confirm their aptitude for distance education.
+This assessment includes questions designed to determine students' familiarity with online learning technologies and techniques, communication and collaboration styles, and digital literacy.

-They are also required to affirm that they have access to the equipment and broadband access necessary to succeed in distance education.
+Students are required to affirm they have the equipment and internet access necessary to succeed in distance education.